slideflow/slideflow/docs-source/source/layer_activations.rst

 Working with Layer Features
 ***************************

-To work with features / intermediate layer activations calculated from a model, the :class:`slideflow.model.Features` class will generate features on a tile or slide level, and the :class:`slideflow.model.DatasetFeatures` class will generate features for an entire dataset.
+To work with features / intermediate layer activations calculated from a model, the :class:`slideflow.model.Features` class will generate features on a tile or slide level, and the :class:`slideflow.DatasetFeatures` class will generate features for an entire dataset.

 DatasetFeatures
 ---------------

-The easiest way to get started with intermediate layer activations is the :class:`slideflow.model.DatasetFeatures` class, which is used to calculate and examine activations across an entire dataset.
+The easiest way to get started with intermediate layer activations is the :class:`slideflow.DatasetFeatures` class, which is used to calculate and examine activations across an entire dataset.
 Instancing the class supervises the calculation and caching of layer activations, which can then be exported, viewed (as a mosaic map), or analyzed with various statistical methods.
 The project function :func:`slideflow.Project.generate_features` creates and returns an instance of this class.

 .. code-block:: python